MJKWoolnough/jslib/README.md

 ```typescript
 (fn: (v: boolean) => void) => (v: boolean) => void;
 ```
-This function can be used directly in the params object of a amendNode call to toggle an attribute on or off (depending on it's previous state); e.g.
+This function can be used directly in the params object of a amendNode call to toggle an attribute on or off (depending on its previous state); e.g.

 ```typescript
 amendNode(myNode, {"attr": toggle});